bluecadet/bldr/docs/usage/commands.md

 $ bldr lint
 ```

-Running `lint` will run EsLint and Stylelint, given that each provider should be ran (see config below).
+Running `lint` will run EsLint, Biome, and/or Stylelint, given that each provider should be ran (see config below).

 ## Dev Mode